footing-org/footing/docs/creating_templates.rst

 ways to make project setup even more seamless.

 For example, say a cookiecutter template has been created at git@github.com:user/cookiecutter-template.git.
 When the user calls
-``footing setup git@github.com:user/cookiecutter-template.git``, the templated project will be created locally, but the user will be left to do remaining setup steps manually (like pushing to Github, setting up continuous integration, etc).
+``footing init git@github.com:user/cookiecutter-template.git``, the templated project will be created locally, but the user will be left to do remaining setup steps manually (like pushing to Github, setting up continuous integration, etc).

 Cookiecutter offers the ability to insert `pre or post generate hooks <http://cookiecutter.readthedocs.io/en/latest/advanced/hooks.html>`_